grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 #### Read/Write

-This access type gives a project member the ability to create, edit, run and schedule tests in a particular project.
+Gives a project member the ability to create, edit, run and schedule tests in a particular project.

 #### Read-Only

-Read-Only access type gives a project member the ability only to view tests and test runs in a particular project, not being able to modify them in any way.
+Gives a project member the ability only to view tests and test runs in a particular project, not being able to modify them in any way.

+> ⚠️ &nbsp; Set the project ID when running a cloud test from the k6 CLI.
+Read more [here](/cloud/project-and-team-management/projects/#running-cli-tests-in-a-specific-project).

 ## Managing members

-There's two places in the k6 Cloud app where you can manage members - [Members tab](/cloud/project-and-team-management/members/#members-tab) under the **Organization settings** or through [Project settings](/cloud/project-and-team-management/members/#project-settings).
+There's two places in the k6 Cloud app where you can manage members - [Members settings](/cloud/project-and-team-management/members/#members-settings) under the **Organization settings** or through [Project settings](/cloud/project-and-team-management/members/#project-settings).

-### Members tab
+### Members settings

-To locate **Members tab** click on **Members** link under the **Organization Settings** sub-menu in the top left corner.
+To locate **Members settings** click on **Members** link under the **Organization Settings** sub-menu in the top left corner.

 ![Members tab menu](images/03-Team-Members/members-tab-menu.png)

-Under the **Members tab** you will be able to invite new members to projects under your organization, change access levels or delete currently existing members.
+Under the **Members settings** you can invite new members to projects under your organization, change access levels or delete currently existing members.

 ![Members tab](images/03-Team-Members/members-tab.png)